 Unexpected volume peaks

-During peaks, terminal operators end up storing containers on every available space in their yards, even those locations not designed for storage.
-This significantly lowers productivity.
+During unexpected volume peaks, the terminal operators end up storing containers on every available space in their yards, even those locations not designed for storage.

 While the strategy for most terminals includes space to handle surges, such as during peak seasons, when unexpectedly high volumes occur, a terminal’s capacity can be breached.
 Speaking on this with JOC earlier this year, Sean Pierce, President and CEO of Los Angeles terminal operator Fenix Marine Services commented: